elec-e8408-mini-project-2025/project-documentation/dev-doc/course-notes.md

 4. Provide an “abstract interface” that abstracts from the potential differences.
 5. Implement “objects,” that is, abstract data types and modules that hide changeable data and other structures.

+> **Note:** Parnas highlighted that though the principles are easy to describe in theory books, practical examples are needed to give examples of how these principles can be implemented

+**Motivation:** these steps
+- reduce intermodule coupling
+- increase intramodule cohesion
+- information hiding
+  - Parnas partitioning hides
+    - the implementation details of software features,
+    - design decisions,
+    - low-level hardware drivers,
+    - etc
+  - hiding limts the scope of impact of cuture changes or corrections
+  - this technique is especially applicable and useful in embedded systems:
+    - software directly tied to hardware
+    - important to partition and localize implementation details with a partcular hardware interface
+    - allows easier modifications
+    - minimizes amount of code affected by changes

+> **Definition:** If in designing the software modules, increasing levels of details are deferrend until later, then the software design approach is called *top-down*

+> **Definition:** If the design detail is dealth with first and then increasing levels of abstraction are used to encapsulate those details, the approach is *bottop-up*

+> **Note:** in many real-world applications both top-down and bottom-up approaches are used.